nathipg/typescript-udemy/README.md

 Discriminated Unions -> Pattern which makes type guards implementation easier.
 Example: Add "type" property at your custom type or interface, and then check the type with a switch where you need it

+Casting -> Tells typescript the variable is of a especific type

 ## Function return types

 All regular types